 The course introduces the spray gun equipment, materials, and techniques used in the application of special paints.
 Emphasis will be placed on automotive refinishing theories and procedures.

-Pre-requisites: All Required Program Admission Co-requisites: All Required ACRP 1000 - Introduction to Auto Collision Repair ACRP 2000 - Introduction to Refinishing
+Pre-requisites: All Required Program Admission Co-requisites: All Required

+ACRP 2000 - Introduction to Refinishing